top of page

 A MUSICAL EUROPE?

-When discussing the development of instrumental music in 17th-century Europe, one might be tempted to say that two main forms emerged: the "Sonata" in Italy and the "Suite" in France.
-Enough!
+When discussing the development of instrumental music in 17th-century Europe, one could easily be tempted to say that two main forms emerged, the Sonata in Italy and the Suite in France.
+Basta!
 Nothing could be further from the truth.

 CLEMATIS